tucunduva/ardour3-floss-tutorial/_posts/2014-09-21-importing-audio.md

 *Backspace* (which is used, for example, on a laptop keyboard that does not have a proper *Delete* key).

+> TIP: **Save your work often!** The shortcut "Control" + "S" is your friend.
+Use it a lot, all the time.

 Continuing
 ----------